woodRock/fishy-business/README.md

 A configuration-driven framework for the analysis of spectral data using Deep Learning, Classic Machine Learning, and Evolutionary Algorithms.

+> [!IMPORTANT]
+> **Code vs. Data**: The source code in this repository is open-source under the MIT license.
+However, the accompanying REIMS dataset is private research data.
+You must use the `fishy download-data` command with an authorized token to fetch the data locally.

 ## Key Features

 - **Configuration-Driven Architecture**: Add new datasets, models, or tasks by simply editing YAML files in `fishy/configs/`.